swoftii04/Queen-Ant-Bot/README.md

 # features
 Deletes messages every 3 hours (can be changed) in specific channels you specify.
 You can add multiple channels to delete by copying the code found in line **53 - 59** and putting it below the other code snippet, just be sure to add the channel ID of the channel you want to delete or the bot will fail to start.
 You can change the time by editing line **53**, you can change it to minutes by changing the word (hours) and edit the timing by changing the number (3)

+You can mass purge messages using the ```!deletetrash``` command, Ive been able to delete about 12 hours worth of messages in testing due to discord rate limits.

 Sends a message every 30 minutes (can be changed) in specific channels you specify.
 You can add and remove quotes the bot says by opening the Quotes file.
 You can also make the bot say things in other channels manually by using ```!shitpost``` or copying lines **61 - 67** and putting it below the other code snippet, just be sure to add the channel ID for the channel you want it to send the messages to or the bot will fail to start.
 You can change the time by editing line **61**, you can change it to hourss by changing the word (minutes) and edit the timing by changing the number (30)